AAPI Heritage Month Marketing Campaign Ideas for 2022

 During the course of 2020 and leading into 2021, the AAPI community has experienced a 1,900% increase in anti-Asian sentiment hate crimes in New York alone.
 Stop AAPI Hate reported 3,795 incidents from March 2020 to February 2021.
 The report also states that businesses were the primary sites of discrimination.

-Here are a few ways to support the AAPI community through your business and marketing initiatives during AAPI Heritage Month and beyond.
+Here are a few ways to support the AAPI community through your business and marketing initiatives during AAPI Heritage Month in 2022 and beyond.

 Marketing Campaigns and Initiatives to Support the AAPI Community